guillaumecherel/openmole-automate/README.md

 # OpenMOLE Automate

 OpenMOLE Automate helps you interact with an OpenMOLE instance programmatically.
-It offers both an executable and a Scala API to send your simulation experiments contained in a local folder to a running OpenMOLE instance, log their status and retrieve their results.
+It offers both an executable to send your simulation experiments contained in a local folder to a running OpenMOLE instance, log their status and retrieve their results.